 4. Use social media to interact with your audience.

+Social media is on the list of modern marketing skills you should master.
 Do us a favor: Scroll through your company’s Twitter feed.
 What do you see?
 If you’re like most B2B brands, you likely see a feed of pre-scheduled content, product promotion, and links back to your website.
 If you check out the feeds of the top B2C brands, you’ll likely see something missing– direct interaction with followers.

 B2C brands don’t just use social media as a method to share their content.
 They use it as a bridge between them and their audience– they answer questions, respond to criticism, and join in on conversations.
 B2B companies are far more interested in generating leads.
 But, bolstering your social media interaction can make a big impact.
 Consider these statistics: